AndreM222/JBASIC/README.md

 -   The brackets symbolize priority of runtime
 -   If statements in single and multiple lines
 -   For loops in one and multiple lines
-    -   When using multiline actions like loops and others, end action with;
+    -   When using multiline actions like loops and others, end action with
     -   Example: `表示 Num;` -> inside action.

 #### Data Types